POSTED: 4 Jun 2025

 Ozempic Hair Loss, Here’s What You Need to Know

 The rise of Ozempic as a treatment for type 2 diabetes and weight management has been nothing short of meteoric.
 Yet, alongside its popularity, a wave of potential concerns have cropped up.
-First there was “Ozempic face” and now there’s “Ozempic hair”. while on Ozempic, you’re not alone.
+First there was “Ozempic face” and now there’s “Ozempic hair”.
 In this article we explore whether Ozempic actually causes hair loss side effects and what you can do to prevent it.
-We’ll also review the best treatment options if you’re noticing your hair thinning or falling whilst on Ozempic and other weight loss medicines.
+We’ll also review the best treatment options.
+These apply if you’re noticing your hair thinning or falling out whilst on Ozempic and other weight loss medicines.

 What is Ozempic?

-Due to its success, semaglutide is now available in higher doses under the brand name Wegovy which has FDA approval for treatment of obesity.
-Other similar medications have also since entered the market including tirzepatide which is the active ingredient in Mounjaro and Zepbound.
+Due to its success, semaglutide is now available in higher doses under the brand name Wegovy.
+This version has FDA approval for the treatment of obesity.
+Other similar medications have since entered the market, including tirzepatide, the active ingredient in Mounjaro and Zepbound.
 These also target a second hormone called GIP for potentially even more potent weight loss.
-Oral alternatives like Rybelsus (also semaglutide) are also becoming available.
-Although originally intended to treat chronic health conditions like diabetes and obesity, many of these medications are now in use off-label for weight loss.
-As a result, the number of people taking them has exploded and so have the reports of side effects.
+Oral alternatives like Rybelsus (also semaglutide) are becoming available too.
+Although originally intended to treat chronic conditions like diabetes and obesity, many of these medications are now used off-label for weight loss.
+As a result, the number of people taking them has exploded, and so have the reports of side effects.

 Does Ozempic Cause Hair Loss?

-First of all, its important to note that hair loss is not an official side effect of Ozempic.
+First of all, it’s important to note that hair loss is not an official side effect of Ozempic.
 At the moment, there is no clinical evidence confirming that Ozempic directly affects hair follicles.
-However, there are increasing reports from patients and clinicians suggest that some people experience hair shedding, thinning or patchy loss whilst taking Ozempic and other similar weight loss injections.
-The most likely explanation for this is that these patients are indirectly developing hair loss due to telogen effluvium.
+However, there are increasing reports from patients and clinicians that some people experience hair shedding, thinning or patchy loss.
+It tends to appear whilst taking Ozempic and other similar weight loss injections.
+The most likely explanation is that these patients are indirectly developing hair loss due to telogen effluvium.
 This is a temporary disruption to the hair growth cycle.
-Telogen effluvium commonly occurs due to rapid or significant weight loss which places physiological stress on the body.
-As a result, hair follicles prematurely enter the resting (telogen) phase, leading to increased shedding typically seen 2–3 months after the stressor.
-Key triggers for telogen effluvium include:
+Telogen effluvium commonly occurs after rapid or significant weight loss, which places physiological stress on the body.
+As a result, hair follicles prematurely enter the resting (telogen) phase.
+This leads to increased shedding, typically seen 2 to 3 months after the stressor.

 Another potential cause of hair loss is lower nutrient intake.
 Ozempic suppresses appetite, which can lead to lower consumption of essential nutrients such as iron, zinc, protein, vitamin D and biotin.
-All of these vitamins and minerals are necessary for normal hair growth.
-Deficiencies in any of these may either trigger hair loss.
+All of these vitamins and minerals are necessary for normal hair growth, so deficiencies in any of them may trigger hair loss.
 Lastly, there is of course the possibility that Ozempic and similar drugs may cause hair loss through more direct actions.
 We know that GLP-1 receptors are found all over the body and influence multiple metabolic pathways.
-As such, there is a possibility that hair follicles may be directly impacted by GLP-1 agonists like Ozempic.
+As such, GLP-1 agonists like Ozempic could in theory affect hair follicles directly.

 Can You Prevent Hair Falling Out Whilst on Ozempic?